edisonhello/codeforces-cli-tool/README.md

 # Codeforces cli tool

 This is a command line tool for Codeforces.
+This tool is temperary duplicated.

 ## Usage